Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_6_arrays/README.md

 | null    | 1     |
 | null    | 2     |
 | null    | 3     |

+- We can access an Element of an Array with that index.

 ```java
 String[] stringArray = new String[4];